langalex/picassol.co/_posts/2016-04-01-didi-mini-kit-what-goes-where.md

 title: Did Mini MK3 kit - which part goes where
 ---

-The kit for my mini came without any instructions.
+The kit for my Mini 650 came without any instructions.
 It took me a whole day to figure out which part goes where.
 I made a list.
 Maybe it'll help somebody else one day.

 Not included in the kit: